Abhayyyy0/Currency-Converter/README.md

 ## Features in Detail

 ### Currency Selection
-- Dropdown menus with all major world currencies
+- Dropdown menus with all most world currencies
-- Flag indicators for each currency
+- Currency with their respective flags
 - Default selection: USD to INR

 ### Real-time Conversion